escapin/ElectionManager/README.md

 ./run.sh
 ```
 When starting the server for the first time, after creating the
-developement environment, or the file holding passwords hasa been
+development environment, or the file holding passwords has been
 corrupted/removed, the user will be prompted to enter a password
 and confirm it.
 This password can be used to remove any election,
 even if it has been secured with a different password.